Kitsos Botsaris

-Kitsos Botsaris (Κίτσος Μπότσαρης; Kiço Boçari); 1741 in Missolonghi – 1813, in Arta), was a leader of the Souliotes, an autonomous community in Ottoman-ruled Epirus.
-He played a leading role in the aftermath of the last war between the Souliotes and the Ottoman ruler of Ioannina, Ali Pasha.
-He was the father of Kostas Botsaris and Markos Botsaris, who fought in the Greek War of Independence.
+Kitsos Botsaris (Kiço Boçari; Κίτσος Μπότσαρης); 1741 in Souli – 1813, in Arta), was a leader of the Souliotes, an autonomous community in Ottoman-ruled Epirus.
+He played a leading role during the 1789 Souliote War, which was fought by the Souliotes against Ali Pasha of Ioannina.
+He was the father of Kostas Botsaris and Markos Botsaris, who would later fight against the Ottomans in the Greek War of Independence.

-At the war against Ali Pasha
+Activity during the Souliote War

-K. Botsaris was a prominent figure of the Botsaris -Boçari (or Botzaraioi) Souliotic clan, who originated from Dragani, now Ampelia village, south of Paramythia, in Epirus.
-He was the son of George Botsaris (Gjergj Boçari) and the brother of Notis Botsaris.
-He was the head of the Souliotes during the wars against Ali Pasha at the end of 18th century.

-In 1792 Ali Pasha planned a second expedition against Souli.
-He tried to deceive and arrest the Souli warriors, pretending that he is going to attack Gjirokastër and he needs their assistance.
-Ali sent a letter to K. Botsari written in Greek, which was published in its entirety by W. Eton in 1799:
+Kitsos Botsaris was a prominent figure of the Botsaris Souliote clan, which originated from Ampelia, south of Paramythia.
+He was the son of Georgios Botsaris and the brother of Notis Botsaris.
+He was the leader of the Souliotes during the wars against Ali Pasha at the end of 18th century.
+In 1792, Ali Pasha planned a second expedition against Souli.
+He tried to deceive and arrest the Souliote warriors, by pretending that he was going to attack Gjirokastër and would need their assistance.
+Ali sent a letter to Kitsos written in Greek, which was published in its entirety by William Eton: